-Then there was William Cross’s Zoological Garden in the 1880s, housed on tiny Earle Street in the city centre.
+Then there was William Cross’s Menagerie in the 1880s, housed on tiny Earle Street in the city centre.
 Such a small street I’m amazed he ever fitted a zoo on it.
-Interestingly, almost next door lived the famous horse-loving artist George Stubbs.
-His painting of a horse and a lion might have been inspired by his feline neighbours.
-In 1898 a major fire on the premises put paid to this zoo, sadly resulting in the deaths of a number of lions and tigers within.
+In this case the word “zoo” was fairly interchangeable with “pet shop”, as William Cross was primarily a dealer in animals, should you fancy your own wolf, baboon or lion.
+Sarah Bernhardt was a regular visitor, and did in indeed purchase a lion from Mr Cross.
+In 1898 a major fire on the premises sadly resulted in the deaths of a number of lions and tigers within.
 I know Earle Street as it was just round the corner from where I used to work for the doomed Littlewoods shopping channel “Shop!” – I was the buyer for DIY and Erotica (which is a story for another day).

 Another one was Liverpool Zoological Gardens at Rice Lane, Walton, from the 1880s to around 1918.
 The old ticket booth still survives – it’s currently a pizza takeaway shop near to where I lived when I left university.